wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-workload-high-availability-lob-application-phase2.md

 	$vm=Set-AzureRMVMOSDisk -VM $vm -Name "OSDisk" -VhdUri $osDiskUri -CreateOption fromImage New-AzureRMVM -ResourceGroupName $rgName -Location $locName -VM $vm

 > [AZURE.NOTE] Because these virtual machines are for an intranet application, they are not assigned a public IP address or a DNS domain name label and exposed to the Internet.
-However, this also means that you cannot connect to them from the Azure <!-- deleted by customization Management Portal --><!-- keep by customization: begin --> Preview portal <!-- keep by customization: end -->.
+However, this also means that you cannot connect to them from the Azure Management Portal.
 The **Connect** button will be unavailable when you view the properties of the virtual machine.
 Use the Remote Desktop Connection accessory or another Remote Desktop tool to connect to the virtual machine using its private IP address or intranet DNS name.

 ## Configure the first domain controller